Colombian Boa Constrictor Care Sheet

 Naturally, as the young boa grows, a larger cage will be required.
 Boa constrictors are terrestrial and floor space is more important than height.
 Young boas may climb, but do so much less as they grow.
 Typical full-grown adult boas should be housed in cages no smaller than 4 feet long by 2 feet wide (with larger-than-average snakes in larger enclosures).

 A hide box/shelter should be provided, which will allow the boa to feel safe and secure.
-There are many commercially manufactured types available.
+There are many commercially manufactured types available for snake habitat products.
+The Zilla Habba Hut is one good option for reptile hides.
 Offer two hides, one on the warm side of the enclosure and one on the cool side.
 A stressed baby boa may stay on one side of the cage if only one hide is provided, which may discourage the snake from thermoregulating properly.

 Boas control their body temperature through thermoregulation, and the cage should have a warm side and a cool side.
 This is very important!
 Do not place the heat source in the center of the cage, place it at one end.
 Then if the boa gets too warm, it will move toward the cooler side, and if it is too cool, it will move to the warmer side.
 That’s thermoregulation!